Brow Lift – Forehead Rejuvenation in Austin by Dr. Malena Amato

 About Brow Lift Surgery

 Brow lift surgery, also known as a forehead lift, involves the tightening of the tissues that support the forehead.
 Sometimes, depending on the type of brow lift being performed, excess skin is also removed during this procedure.
 Dr. Amato frequently combines brow lift surgery with blepharoplasty to rejuvenate the upper face and restore optimal vision completely (if the patient’s vision has been impacted by eyelid ptosis) or for the ideal aesthetic result.
-As an experienced oculoplastic surgeon, Dr. Amato is well-versed in all types of brow lifting techniques, including minimally invasive endoscopic brow lifts; her goal is to offer the best procedure with minimal scarring for each patient.
+As an experienced oculoplastic surgeon, Dr. Amato is well-versed in all types of brow lifting techniques, including the minimally invasive endoscopic brow lift; her goal is to offer the best procedure with minimal scarring for each patient.

 Meet Malena Amato MD FACS

 Learn more about the Georgetown and Stanford alumna and why you should visit Dr. Amato for your next procedure.

 Endoscopic brow lift surgery is an excellent choice for eligible candidates because it dramatically reduces the amount of healing time needed after your procedure.
 Endoscopic brow lift surgery is usually performed under light IV sedation and lasts about an hour.
 This surgical technique also limits postoperative swelling and bruising, so most patients don’t experience noticeable discomfort during endoscopic brow lift recovery.
 Endoscopic brow lift surgery can be performed under local anesthesia.